List of Geordie Shore cast members: Cast changes

 Faith Mullen, Abbie Holborn and Adam Guthrie did not return for the nineteenth season, however the last two appeared on a recurring basis throughout this season.
 Alex also left the show, however, he returned a second time.
 Before the series, four new cast members were confirmed, Beau Brennan, Bethan Kershaw, Natalie Phillips, and Tahlia Chung.
 That season featured the latest appearances from Scott Timlin and Alex MacPherson, and original cast members Sophie Kasaei and Holly Hagan.

 In the twentieth season it was confirmed that former cast members Abbie Holborn and James Tindale returned.
 Sam Gowland and Tahlia Chung left the show after that season.
 For the twenty-first season, new cast members Amelia Lily, Anthony Kennedy, and Louis Shaw joined the cast.
 Nathalie Phillips left the program.
 Beau Brennan did not return to the show after the twenty-first season.
 The twenty-second season switched to a dating format and featured a group of rookies acting as dates for the cast members, Marty McKenna returned to the show after being fired in the fifteenth season.

 The twenty-third reunion season saw the return of original cast members Charlotte Crosby, Holly Hagan, Sophie Kasaei, James Tindale, and Jay Gardner, and Greg Lake made a brief appearance.
 Veterans Ricci Guarnaccio, Scott Timlin, Marnie Simpson, Kyle Christie, and Aaron Chalmers also returned, in addition to Zahida Allen and Chantelle Connelly, this on the occasion of the majority of the show's overall cast meeting for the tenth anniversary of the program.

 After the reunion series, Marty McKenna was fired from the show.
 Zahida Allen, Amelia Lily, Anthony Kennedy and Louis Shaw left the show after that season.
 In series twenty-four, the majority of the cast was largely made up of those who returned during the previous series.
 While Sam Gowland made a brief appearance.

 Season twenty-five featured the same cast from the last two seasons.
 Charlotte Crosby announced her departure from the show last season.
 Scott Timlin returned to the show since his last appearance in season 23.
+Before the premiere of the twenty-sixth season, the departure of Scott Timlin was announced, as well as the return of veterans Gary Beadle and Aaron Chalmers.
+This was the last season to feature James Tindale, Chloe Ferry, Chantelle Connelly, and Marnie Simpson.

+For the twenty-seventh season, the rest of the cast reunited in France to celebrate Jay Gardner's 40th birthday, while documenting the pregnancies of Holly Hagan, Sophie Kasei, and Kyle Christie's wife, as well as the subsequent birth of their babies.